 Penfield and Welch performed stimulation experiments of the human and monkey cortex.
 They defined the supplementary motor area (Brodmann area 6) as a region of the brain that mediates speech and behavioral arrest, vocalization, and asymmetric contralateral posturing when stimulated (Penfield 1951).
 They described supplementary motor area seizures as seizures with speech arrest, unilateral arm posturing, and head or eye deviation, later referred to as "fencing posture" (Penfield and Welch 1949; Penfield and Jasper 1954).
 In a detailed study of pharmacologically induced seizures, Ajmone-Marsan created the term "M2e" to describe tonic abduction and external rotation of the shoulder with flexion of the elbow with or without head turning.
 He described supplementary motor involvement if M2e posturing occurred without loss of consciousness and without progression into a secondarily generalized tonic-clonic seizure (Ajmone-Marsan and Ralston 1957).
 With the introduction of intracranial long-term EEG recordings, supplementary motor area seizures again became the focus of scientific interest in the late 1980s and early 1990s and were described in greater detail (Dinner et al 1987; Morris et al 1987; Morris et al 1988; Fried et al 1991; Tuxhorn et al 1992; Lim et al 1994; Connolly et al 1995; Roberts et al 1995; Baumgartner et al 1996; Janszky and Jokeit 2000; Fogarasi et al 2001).
 The terms “adversive seizure” and “supplementary sensorimotor seizures” were also used to describe supplementary motor area seizures (Ajmone-Marsan and Ralston 1957; Aghakhani et al 2004).
 They were also listed as “focal (asymmetrical) tonic seizures” by previous publications (Engel 2006a; Engel 2006b).

-Focal unaware seizures of frontal lobe origin with bizarre automatisms were initially recognized by Tharp, who described 3 patients that were misdiagnosed as having psychogenic attacks (Tharp 1972).
-Using stereoencephalography, Geier, Bancaud, and Talairach defined frontal lobe automatisms further (Geier et al 1976; Geier et al 1977), and detailed descriptions of complex partial seizures of frontal lobe origin followed (Williamson et al 1985b; Waterman et al 1987).
+Focal unaware seizures of frontal lobe origin with bizarre automatisms were initially recognized by Tharp, who described three patients that were misdiagnosed as having psychogenic attacks (Tharp 1972).
+Using stereoencephalography, Geier, Bancaud, and Talairach defined frontal lobe automatisms further (Geier et al 1976; Geier et al 1977), and detailed descriptions of focal impaired awareness seizures of frontal lobe origin followed (Williamson et al 1985b; Waterman et al 1987).
 The term "hypermotor seizure" was proposed for this type of seizure (Luders et al 1998).
 These seizures are also termed "frontal lobe seizures with hypermotor automatisms," "frontal lobe seizures with frenetic automatisms," "complex partial seizures frontal lobe type," "frontal lobe seizures with agitated behavior," or "seizures with hyperactive automatisms" (Williamson and Jobst 2000).
 They were also termed “hyperkinetic seizures” or “focal motor seizures with hyperkinetic automatisms” in some classification publications (Engel 2006a; Engel 2006b).

 In a later report of the International League Against Epilepsy (ILAE) on revised terminology and concepts for organization of seizures and epilepsy, frontal lobe seizures are classified as “focal seizures” with further descriptors such as “with or without impairment of consciousness” or “with or without observable motor components” (Berg 2010).
 The latest iteration outlines the ILAE operational classification of seizure types with focal seizures described as either aware or with impaired awareness (Fisher et al 2017).
 Frontal lobe seizures with secondary generalization are now described as focal seizures evolving to bilateral tonic-clonic.